Jessicaagnesiat/cyclistic-bike-share-analysis/README.md

 The dataset required several preprocessing steps before analysis:
 * Standardized column names between the 2019 and 2020 datasets
 * Merged datasets into a unified structure
-* Created trip duration and day-of-week features
+* Created trip duration and day of week features
 * Removed 117 records with negative trip durations
 * Removed records with missing end station information
 * Removed 7,452 trips shorter than one minute where rides started and ended at the same station